AriesJ12/fact-check-api/README.md

-#### This might be unstable since it is os/libraries versions dependent
+# recommended if you are trying to install in your pc only; This might be unstable since it is os/libraries versions dependent

 3. To run with uvicorn(you can just run the last one, if you have ran the other commands before)
 ```